mpolacek/lists/1001-albums.md

 - [ ] 632.
 The Sugarcubes - Life's Too Good (1988)
 - [ ] 633.
 Dwight Yoakam - Buenas Noches From a Lonely Room (1988)
 - [ ] 634.
 Jane's Addiction - Nothing's Shocking
-- [ ] 635.
-It Takes a Nation of Millions to Hold Us Back (Public Enemy, 1988)
+- [X] 635.
+Public Enemy - It Takes a Nation of Millions to Hold Us Back (1988)
 - [X] 636.
 Faith No More - The Real Thing
 - [ ] 637.
 Lenny Kravitz - Let Love Rule (1989)
 - [ ] 638.
 John Lee Hooker - The Healer (1989)